-- Regular maintenance and inspection - Suitable storage facilities, adequate ventilation and suitable handling equipment - Adequate information, instruction, training and supervision for employees

-37.1 - Handling and Use of Gas Cylinders
+- Regular maintenance and inspection. - Suitable storage facilities, adequate ventilation and suitable handling equipment. - Adequate information, instruction, training and supervision for employees. - 37.1 Handling and Use of Gas Cylinders - External visual inspection of all cylinders and attachments will be carried out by the user before use to inspect for damage.
+Indicators of damage will include; dents, bulges and evidence of fire damage etc. - We use the set of t

-- External visual inspection of all cylinders and attachments will be carried out by the user before use to inspect for damage.
-Indicators of damage will include; dents, bulges and evidence of fire damage etc. - User will double check cylinders used to ensure they are correct for the intended - All cylinders to be used in the vertical position unless the cylinder is specifically designed for use in an alternative position - All cylinder valves to be closed and dust caps to be replaced when cylinder is not in use - Ensure any pipe work to be connected to the cylinder or regulator are suitable for the type of gas and the working or test pressure to be used - Wear appropriate PPE, e.g. safety boots, when handling cyliders - Ensure cylinders are not dropped and cannot fall over and that they are not lifted or carried by valves, shrouds or caps - Empty cylinders should be stored separately from full cylinders in a safe and secure manner and should be subject to specialist disposal, not placed in general waste
+- All cylinders to be used in the vertical position unless the cylinder is specifically designed for use in an alternative position. - All cylinder valves to be closed and dust caps to be replaced when cylinder is not in use. - Ensure any pipe work to be connected to the cylinder or regulator are suitable for the type of gas and the working or test pressure to be used. - Wear appropriate PPE, e.g. safety boots, when handling cyliders. - Ensure cylinders are not dropped and cannot fall over and that they are not lifted or carried by valves, shrouds or caps. - Empty cylinders should be stored separately from full cylinders in a safe and secure manner and should be subject to specialist disposal, not placed in general waste.